X

 To be able to give the best service to our clients Unividual must be an inclusive place to work and represent today's society.
 Through Unividual's financial adviser school Unicademy we are committed to employing and training a diverse workforce.
 We have made strong commitments to empower women and men and encourage all our team to become agents of change against negative stereotypes and behaviours.

 Old-school traditions have driven a notion that mainly men deal with money management.
 Couple this with the fact the financial services has a gender diversity problem, and you get an industry led by men, for men.
 This industry, whether it meant to or not, alienated women.
 Unividual have always rebelled against this notion.
 When John Baxter established Unividual in 2000 he wanted a business that treated each client as a unique individual ensuring everyone had access to advice.
 When John’s daughter, Cherie-Anne Baxter, joined in 2014, she wanted to challenge this even further through their marketing communications.
-During the launch of Unividual’s website the focus was to create a site that talked to both men and women.
+During the launch of Unividual’s website the focus was to create a site that talked to people as people regardless of what gender they identify as, which is why we have inclusive financial advice guides like the one we tailored to the LGBTQIA community.
 Society is changing, younger women are waiting longer to marry or not marrying at all.
 Their financial lives are their own responsibility.
 Unividual commit to ensuring their communication is open and understanding and does not alienate neither women or indeed men.

 2. Create Gender Balance